Giulia Signorelli

 Italian English French Russian Spanish

-Giulia Signorelli works in ECCO as Researcher Decarbonisation
+Giulia Signorelli is a Researcher Decarbonisation at ECCO.

-Giulia obtained a Bachelor’s degree in Cultural and Linguistic Mediation and a Joint Master’s Degree in Interdisciplinary Research and Studies on Eastern Europe at the University of Bologna in March 2022.
-Thanks to an internship as a researcher at the NATO Energy Security Centre of Excellence, she specialized in topics regarding energy and energy transition by participating in several projects on the decarbonization of NATO operational forces.
+Giulia earned a Bachelor’s degree in Cultural and Linguistic Mediation and a joint Master’s degree in Interdisciplinary Research and Studies on Eastern Europe from the University of Bologna in March 2022.
+During her internship as a researcher at the NATO Energy Security Centre of Excellence, she specialised in topics related to energy and the energy transition, contributing to projects on the decarbonisation of NATO operational forces.

 Pubblicazioni di Giulia Signorelli